system-er/Godot3DInterpreter/README.md

       PRINT :X
    ]
 ```
-    cause expression works with float, for example 2<1 + 3<1 works cause 2<1 is 0.0float and the results could be added...

 IF condition dosomething ENDIF - if command with EQUAL = NOTEQUAL <> LESS < GREATER >, example IF :N > 7 PRINT :N ENDIF
 TO procedurename xxx formalparameters END - a procedure, parameter allowed ( recursion now works, see example ), example TO "PROC :A PRINT :A END
 GO procedurename arguments - start a procedure, parameter allowed, NO nested procedures(proc in proc), example GO "PROC 42. for recursion the STOP-command now works, see example treewithstopcommand.g3i